 Nihola: a light bike for heavy cargo.

 The difference in weight could once again be the difference between the Dutch and the Danes.
-The Dutch tend to overbuild things as a national obsession, maybe its because the whole country is surrounded by man-made dikes - we feel disposability is not the national ethos.
+The Dutch tend to overbuild things as a national obsession, maybe its because the whole country is surrounded by man-made dikes - so perhaps disposability is not the national ethos.
 The frame on most Dutch cargo bike is built like a cannon.
 And, in the case of Babboe, the marine-grade wood isn't exactly light.

 However, there is a wisdom to this weight.
 A Dutch cargo bike is pre-weighted for stability.
 This is especially true for two-wheeled cargo bikes: the more weight, the more stability.
 Dutch cargo bikes come already pre-weighted to some degree, that means they don't feel squirrelly when they're unloaded and feel safer and safer once more precious cargo is loaded.

 The Danes, who use three-wheeled bikes tend to think differently.
 They know that their three-wheeled cargo bike have more drag, so they make every step to make them lighter, which also makes them more efficient.
 But, this can be tricky, since one of the reasons Dutch bikes weigh so much is because they use wood boxes.
 And, they use wood boxes because cargo bikes must meet standards in Holland for impact resistance (see below).
 Impact resistance means there is a wall around the kids, protecting them from impacts (usually 40K/hr and under).

 But, there's lots many other materials that are impact resistant other than wood.
 In Denmark, both Nihola and Butchers & Bicycles use polycarbonate sheets, the same impact-absorbing material used in hockey rinks.
 And, perhaps the most clever company of all is Urban Arrow, who use a EPS foam box, the same stuff used in expensive bicycle helmets.